imIwKy/helium-editor/README.md

 # helium-editor
-A terminal based text editor in C#
+A terminal based text editor in C#.
+The goal of this project is for me to get some practice in C#, make something usable and have fun.